-All public procurers from EU member states are eligible to apply for assistance.
+All public procurers from EU member states were eligible to apply for assistance.

-The public procurers to receive this assistance are being chosen through a transparent selection procedure against the following four criteria:
+The public procurers to receive this assistance were chosen through a transparent selection procedure against the following four criteria:

 - Concrete interest / commitment in starting a PCP/PPI project and maturity of the business case (business case means the business case for the public procurer, i.e. the cost/benefit analysis that justifies the procurer’s investment in the innovation procurement)

 - Potential impact of the PCP/PPI procurement